cianclarke/node-gallery/README.md

 ### Middleware Routes
 There are three main routes exposed under whatever root directory you provide.

-#### JSON Responses
-For albums and photos, to receive a JSON response rather than a rendered HTML page, just send an `accept: application/json` header.
+To receive **JSON Responses** rather than a rendered HTML page, just send an `accept: application/json` header.

 **Album Pages**